exoplatform/exo-documentation/docs/Manage-Space.rst

 1. Click |image22| at the top left corner of the **Space** page to open the Add New Space form.

+2. A popup is displayed containing all information related to the space creation.

-2. In the Settings tab, enter a space name (required and from 3 to 200 characters) and description (from 0 to 255 characters).
+3. The space creator must enter a space name (3 to 200 characters) and may enter an optional description (max 255 characters).

 |image23|